benengx/Deep-Brain-Motion-Corr/README.md

 **Overview**

-This code runs a motion correction algorithm designed for use on movies generated in deep-brain calcium imaging.
+This code runs a motion correction algorithm designed for use on movies generated during deep-brain calcium imaging.
 A complete description of the algorithm is provided in the paper (Methods section and legend of Extended Data Fig. 3).
 Here, we provide instructions for using the code.

 **Notes**